 Education: University of Tennessee, B.A., 1997

-His younger brother, Eli, is also a quarterback in the NFL, and has won two Super Bowls
+His younger brother, Eli, also a former NFL quarterback, has also won two Super Bowls.

 Known for his intense preparation for each game, including analyzing hours of game film.

-Held 42 NCAA, SEC and Tennessee football records after graduating from the University of Tennessee in 1997.
+Held 42 NCAA, SEC and Tennessee football records at the time of his graduation from the University of Tennessee in 1997.

 Did not declare himself eligible for the NFL draft after graduating with Phi Beta Kappa honors in three years from Tennessee.
 He stayed in school and took graduate classes for his senior year.